 This educational activity is to learn basic shapes and sorting for preschoolers and kindergarten.

 4. Fun Matching Activity For Kids

-This fun matching activity helps kid to match numbers with dots.
+This fun matching activity helps the kid to match numbers with dots.
 You can also use the same method for color and shape matching.